 Department of Business Management

-Alan Aitken is the Assistant Head of the Department of Management.
-He is a Chartered Engineer and has a PhD in business management from the University of Glasgow.
+Alan Aitken is a Chartered Engineer and has a PhD in business management from the University of Glasgow.

 Anderson's areas of specialisation include business continuity and crisis management, societal risk assessment, insurance theory and practice and risk identification.